Diagnostic Testing

 (urine, blood spot)

-This is an advanced comprehensive functional nutrition test.
-It measures a range of nutritional deficiencies, markers of oxidative stress, toxic elements and heavy metals, mitochondrial function markers, gut dysbiosis markers, amino acids, and even offers the flexibility to add on certain genetic SNP variants.
+This is an advanced functional nutrition testing panel that measures a range of nutritional deficiencies, markers of oxidative stress, toxic elements and heavy metals, mitochondrial function markers, gut dysbiosis markers, amino acids, and offers the flexibility to add certain genetic SNP variants.
+This type of advanced functional lab testing helps support more personalized nutrition and wellness recommendations.

 Heavy-metal Hair Analysis

-The Metals Hair Test analyzes heavy metal toxicity caused by pollution, environmental chemicals, and even biomedical exposure like contrast materials used for radiographic imaging.
+The Metals Hair Test is a form of heavy metal hair analysis used to evaluate heavy metal testing concerns caused by pollution, environmental chemicals, and biomedical exposure such as contrast materials used for radiographic imaging.
 Biomarkers include a wide range of nutrient elements and toxic heavy metals.

 DNA Diet Test

-This is a genetic test that analyzes 20 different individual genes that help determine aspects of your metabolism.
-This can help personalize your diet and lifestyle recommendations to manage weight and provides insight into which diet type might be most suitable for you according to your genetic make up (low carbohydrate, low fat, Mediterranean diet, etc.).
+This DNA diet testing evaluates 20 different genes that help determine aspects of your metabolism.
+This type of genetic nutrition testing can help personalize your diet and lifestyle recommendations to support weight management and identify which dietary approach may work best for your unique genetic makeup, including low-carbohydrate, low-fat, or Mediterranean-style diets.

 Neurotransmitter Test

-This is a urine test that measures serotonin, dopamine, GABA, norepinephrine, epinephrine, glutamate, histamine, and PEA.
-Neurotransmitters are important for mood, cognitive function, energy, sleep, appetite, addiction behaviors, libido and attention.
+This is a urine-based neurotransmitter testing panel that measures serotonin, dopamine, GABA, norepinephrine, epinephrine, glutamate, histamine, and PEA.
+Neurotransmitters play an important role in mood, cognitive function, energy, sleep, appetite, addiction behaviors, libido, and attention.

 SIBO Breath Test

-Small intestinal bacterial overgrowth is a condition where bacteria migrates up to the small intestine.
-Bacteria in this area ferments undigested food, potentially causing bloating, belching, nausea, reflux, and pain in the upper part of the gastrointestinal tract.
-The breath test captures exhaled hydrogen (H2) and methane (CH4) gases to evaluate bacterial overgrowth of the small intestine.
+A SIBO breath test evaluates small intestinal bacterial overgrowth, a condition where bacteria migrate into the small intestine.
+Bacteria in this area ferment undigested food, potentially causing bloating, belching, nausea, reflux, and upper gastrointestinal discomfort.
+The test captures exhaled hydrogen (H2) and methane (CH4) gases to evaluate bacterial overgrowth and support more accurate digestive health testing.

 Bone Resorption Test for osteoporosis (urine)